 Thanks are due to Dr. Michael Persinger for his extensive help in developing The Shiva Stimulation System.
-Persinger’s Endorsement.
+Persinger’s Endorsement (opens in new window).

 The Shiva Neural Stimulation System

 Legal: Shiva Neural Stimulation signals are based on signal templates licensed by Stan Koren and Dr. Michael A. Persinger as used in the “Octopus Device”.
-Shiva does not prevent, diagnose or treat any medical disorders.

 On this page, we’re not going to ask if psychic skills are ‘real’.
 We’re going to make the assumption that they are, knowing that there are many who make the opposite assumption.
 There was a series of experiments, which we look at HERE, that demonstrated the accuracy of some psychic reports, but that’s a little off topic for this page.
 Now, using the tremendous power that a good assumption confers on those who accept it, we can ask how psychic skills work.
 In doing so, we go a bit beyond the scope of the studies that inspired the Shiva neural stimulation device.

 Although the underlying mechanisms for all such perceptions seem to be very similar, different psychic skills call for different explanations.
 Remote viewing and telepathy involve perception in spite of spatial distances, while precognition involves seeing things in spite of being distant from us in time.